Barbara Weibel’s Cultural Travel

 Even with the mud, dripping perspiration, slimy leeches and threat of poisonous snakes, I’d do it again in a heartbeat, just for the thrill of standing a couple hundred feet from one of the world’s most dangerous wild animals, protected only by a stranger armed with a stick.

 Giri Gurung, managing director of Nepal Tourism Travels & Adventures, organized a portion of my travels in and around Nepal, including my trips to Nagarkot, Changu Narayan, Chitwan National Park, and an amazing four-day homestay with his family, high up in the mountains above Besishahar, in the tiny village of Puma.
-In Chitwan National Park I stayed at Rainbow Safari Resort, an all-inclusive facility with which good program of trekking and safaris and wonderful food.
 Nepal Tourism Travels & Adventures office is in Kathmandu, conveniently located in the Thamel backpacker district.
-Their website is www.nepaltourismtravels.com.np, and Giri’s email is giri99grg@yahoo.com or contact@nepaltourismtravels.com.np.
+Their website is www.nepaltourismtravels.com.np, and Giri’s email is [email protected] or [email protected].

 afternoon but declined.
 I had previous ridden an elephant in Cambodia and